ShivaniNarula29/Snaatak/reactjs/sop.md

 ReactJS, maintained by Meta (Facebook), is a declarative, efficient, and flexible JavaScript library for building user interfaces.

 ---

-## ❓ Why Use npm to Set Up React?
-npm is the default package manager for Node.js and is widely used in JavaScript development.
-Using npm to install and manage React ensures:

-- Access to the latest React features
-- Easy project setup using `create-react-app`
-- Simplified dependency management
-- Vast ecosystem of libraries and tools

----

 ## 📁 What is ReactJS?
 ReactJS is a JavaScript library used for building interactive user interfaces.
 It allows developers to create large web applications that can change data, without reloading the page.